HarsimarSinghG/TaleTeller/README.md

-This project was prepared in a team at Deerhacks 2024.
-The team consisted of Harsimar Singh, Hardik Shah, Tony Qiu, and Tejesh Arujuna.
+Harsimar Singh, Hardik Shah, Tony Qiu, and Tejesh Arujuna teamed up at Deerhacks 2024 to complete this project.